Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Crossing inequalities

 Fix the positions of the gates (i.e., $x_i$, $m_i$ and $M_i)$ as well as $\alpha<\beta$.
 Define the function $t(x,y)$ that is the minimal number of crossings if player starts at the point $(x,y)$.
 Then consider the function $T(x)=\max_y t(x,y)$.

 For example, if $x$ is greater than all $x_i$, we have $T(x)=0$ since there are no gates on the right of $x_i$.
-We also have $T(x)=0$ if $x$ is much smaller than all $x_i$: if we start far away, small changes in the slope are enough to avoid all the gates.
+We also have $T(x)=0$ if $x$ is much smaller than all $x_i$: if we start far away, small changes in the slope (that should be between~$\alpha$ and $\beta$) are enough to avoid all the gates.
 So $T(x)$ is a function with finite support (and integer values).

 \begin{theorem}[Crossing inequality] \end{theorem}

 For example, if there is only one gate, then $t(x,y)=1$ inside the triangle (see the picture) and $0$ elsewhere, so $T$ equals $1$ on an interval of length $l/(\beta-\alpha)$ where $l$ is the length of the gate, and the inequality we claim becomes an equality.